redis/redis-py/README.rst

 Redis command that returns a string type will be decoded with the `encoding` specified.

+The default encoding is "utf-8", but this can be customized with the `encoding` argument to the `redis.Redis` class.
+The `encoding` will be used to automatically encode any strings passed to commands, such as key names and values.
+When `decode_responses=True`, string data returned from commands will be decoded with the same `encoding`.

 Upgrading from redis-py 2.X to 3.0
 ----------------------------------